Unit 6 - Practice Quiz

 Basic Concepts of Complexity Classes- P, NP, NP-hard, NP-complete Problems Hard

-A. Reduction from Vertex Cover to Subset Sum.
+A. Reduction from Subset Sum to 3-SAT.

 B. Reduction from Hamiltonian Cycle to Subset Sum.